 On this frigid winter patrol, a blizzard set in.
 The plane was enveloped by the storm and the pilot and crew lost their bearings.
 A brief break in the cloud cover revealed the lights of a city below.
-Thinking they were flying over Providence, Rhode Island, the men set a course for Westover Field in Massachusetts.
+Thinking they were flying over Providence, R.I., the men set a course for Westover Field in Massachusetts.

 Unfortunately, the city they had glimpsed below was not Providence.
-Instead, it was Concord, New Hampshire.
+Instead, it was Concord, N.H.
 The storm had pushed the aircraft much farther off course than the crew realized, and the course they set would take the toward New Hampshire’s White Mountains.
 Dropping in altitude in hopes of seeing the air field only made matters worse.

 The plane hit trouble in Woodstock when it began clipping the tops of trees.
 It wasn’t long before it crashed in a fiery blast.
-A series of additional explosions as bombs and/or fuel caught fire captured the attention of the townspeople in Woodstock and they launched a rescue effort immediately.
+A series of additional explosions as bombs and/or fuel caught fire captured the attention of the townspeople in Woodstock, and they launched a rescue effort immediately.

 The site of this crash is preserved to this day, in the woods of Woodstock, and hikers often visit it to pause and silently reflect over the engine and fuselage wreckage that remain lodged in the woods.

 This story was updated in 2017.